johnchadwell/ReactFakeLogin/README.md

 React Fake Login

 This is a super simple react project for faking login & logout.
 Use this to test your rendering of custom components with different login states.
+Make sure you run "npm install" from "react-fake-login" dir first.

 # Getting Started with Create React App